atomicbanana777/JavaStudy_CreateJAR/README.md

 To compile and create a JAR file, you need
 ## 1. install JAVA JDK so that you can run java command e.g. javac, jar, java
-   You can install OpenJDK or OracleJDK
+   You can install OpenJDK or Oracle JDK
 ## 2. clone the repository

 `git clone https://github.com/atomicbanana777/JavaStudy_CreateJAR.git`